bitegarden/bitegarden.github.io/_posts/2021-11-10-how-export-report-sonarcloud_en.md

 Since our goal is to make it easy for you, we want to give you a **free 14-day trial** so that you can try out the [**bitegarden Report for SonarCloud**](/sonarcloud-report), and evaluate its usefulness in your work for yourself.

-After the trial period, the cost is only € 250 per year and per SonarCloud account.
+After the trial period, the cost is only €300 per year and on behalf of SonarCloud.
+You can also take advantage of the offer of a [20% discount](https://www.bitegarden.com/downloads/) when purchasing all products for SonarCloud.

 What are you waiting for?
 Run to try it!